Skip to content

-The Reebok Nano has been a staple for cross-training (and CrossFit) since 2011, and for many, the Reebok Nanos are often thought of as the “shoe of CrossFit”.
+The Reebok Nano has been a staple for cross-training (and CrossFit) since 2011, and many consider it the “shoe of CrossFit.”

 Ever since the original debut of the Reebok CrossFit Nano in 2011, we’ve seen this shoe line constantly get updated to accommodate athlete feedback and the increasing demands of training.